Feature Extraction in the Remote Sensing Data Value Chain: A Systematic Review of Methods and Applications: A framework for feature extraction

-The \emph{DR mapping} can be explicit or implicit.
-Explicit DR outputs a parameterized mapping, denoted $\phi$, that transforms the ambient features into reduced features, whereas implicit DR outputs the reduced data without parameterizing $\phi$.
-Thus, explicit DR can be applied to new data using $\phi$, whereas implicit DR cannot.
-Sometimes, an (often approximate) inverse DR mapping ($\psi$) is either learned or directly computed from the explicit DR mapping.
-The inverse DR mapping allows us to reconstruct the data from its reduced representation.
-Reconstruction is sometimes necessary for subtasks in data cleaning, such as denoising.
+FE mappings can be either explicit or implicit. \emph{Explicit FE} mappings, denoted $\boldsymbol{\phi}$, transform the ambient features into reduced features, whereas \emph{implicit FE} outputs the reduced data without defining the mapping $\boldsymbol{\phi}$.
+Thus, explicit FE can be applied to new data using $\boldsymbol{\phi}$, whereas implicit FE cannot.
+In explicit FE, an (often approximate) inverse FE mapping (denoted $\boldsymbol{\psi}(\cdot)\approx\boldsymbol{\phi}^{-1}(\cdot)$) can be either learned or directly computed from $\boldsymbol{\phi}$.
+The inverse FE mapping allows us to reconstruct the data from its reduced representation, enabling tasks in RS, like denoising.

-Explicit DR methods are further partitioned into linear and nonlinear mappings.
-Linear DR has lower computational complexity, higher interpretability, a closed-form solution, and is more robust to heterogeneous data and outliers.
-Nonlinear DR captures nonlinear relationships between data.
-While nonlinear methods showcase impressive advantages, linear techniques remain valuable in various practical scenarios.
+Beyond explicit and implicit mappings, FE mappings are separated into linear and nonlinear. \emph{Linear} FE has lower computational complexity, higher interpretability, and often a closed-form solution.
+In contrast, \emph{nonlinear} FE captures more complex nonlinear relationships between data.
+This definition is compatible with deep networks that may temporarily increase hidden representation size: FE is assessed at the task-level embedding used downstream, where the final representation remains reduced relative to the original descriptor.
+For explicit FE, the linear vs nonlinear dichotomy refers to the structure of $\boldsymbol{\phi}$.
+For implicit FE, we distinguish between linear and nonlinear methods based on the technique's ability to preserve nonlinear structures in the data.
+Overall, while nonlinear methods showcase impressive advantages~\citep{lee2007nonlinear}, linear techniques remain valuable in various practical scenarios.